Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 - [Understanding the Mizzou 3D SPinE Result File ](#Understanding-the-Mizzou-3D-SPinE-Result-File)

 # Introduction
-**Mizzou 3D SPinE** is used to organize and extract measurements from many sterEOS Advanced Spine Workflow assessments, which can be mulitple assessments for an individual and/or many individuals.
-All measurements from the sterEOS Advanced Spine Workflow are located in the Excel file of the sterEOS Advanced Spine Workflow resulting infiles.
+**Mizzou 3D SPinE** is used to extract and organize measurement data taken from sterEOS Advanced Spine Workflow assessments.  **Mizzou 3D SPinE** is capable of extracting measurement data taken from multiple assessments for an individual and/or many individuals.
 This file contains the measurements for
   - Scoliosis Parameters
   - Sagittal Balance